jerela/Godosim/README.md

 When you first run the program, it will generate a config file for you as described [here](/docs/CONFIGURATION.md).
 Edit the paths in the configuration file to match your file system.
 Once the correct paths are in and you run the program, you will see a screen where a visual avatar of a human is shown in various poses, clothing and skin textures, and with various backgrounds.
 The GIF animation at the top of this readme demonstrates the procedure.

 Once the generation procedure is finished, the program will write the output to the directories specified in the config file and then close.

-## Customizing the program

-See [here](/docs/CUSTOMIZING.md) for instructions on customizing the program.

 ## Troubleshooting and FAQ